imhicihu/Focus-Group-2016/README.md

 + How to run tests
     * follow this [guideline](https://bitbucket.org/imhicihu/focus-group-2016/src/017b01e546b45f338751da5b97a1435e95221ec5/Procedures.md?at=default&fileviewer=file-view-default)
 + Deployment instructions
     * The best scenario as possible is a room without invasive sounds.
-Advice: the better microphone will result in better (and fasts) transcriptions.
+Advice: the better microphone will result in better (and fast) transcriptions.

 ### Contribution guidelines ###